 Electronic Access System

 Housing and Residence Life offers increased security through the use of an electronic access system.
 The exterior pedestrian gates are locked 24 hours a day.
-Each gate is equipped with a card reader (Miner Village/Miner Heights/Miner Canyon) and simply raise your Miner Gold Card to the reader and the gate will open automatically so you can gain access to the complex.
+Each gate is equipped with a card reader (Miner Village/Miner Heights/Miner Canyon) You will raise your Miner Gold Card to the reader for the gate to unlock.
 Only Miner Village/Miner Heights/Miner Canyon residents are allowed access to their property only; therefore, it is important not to admit non-residents without an escort.
 This system offers security for all residents.
 If you should lose your Miner Gold card, replace it immediately.
-Because your Miner Gold Card can also be used for other services on campus, it is important that you should always carry with you.
+Because your Miner Gold Card can also be used for other services on campus, it is important that you should always carry it with you.
 Residents are not allowed to leave gates opened or propped.

 All pedestrian gates are monitored by motion-sensor cameras.
 Residents and visitors who prop the gates open will be identified by the cameras and will be held accountable via the student discipline process.
 It is the responsibility of the resident or guest entering or exiting the gate to assure that the gate is closed.
 Residents and guests may not enter Miner Village/Miner Heights by jumping the gates or the fence.

 For the convenience of residents, Miner Village, Miner Heights, and Miner Canyon. are equipped with washers and dryers.
 Miner Village provides four laundry rooms located in Sacramento, Chisos, Del Norte, and Hueco Halls.
 The laundry rooms provided by Miner Heights are located in Cottonwood (contains 2 laundry rooms), Mesquite and Ocotillo.
 Miner Canyon has its laundry rooms in the 2nd and 3rd floor of Copper Hall and Whispering Springs Hall.
 Residents are expected to stay with their laundry while it is washing and drying and should remove laundry promptly after the cycle has been completed.
 Housing and Residence Life is not responsible for lost items due to lack of presence during or completion of a washing/drying cycle.